beginner-corp/slack/readme.md

 #### rtm events

-Each of these events are also methods on `bot` for registering handlers for those events.
+Each of these are methods on `bot` for registering handlers for the events of the same name.

 - `hello`
 - `message`